hayk-simonyan/nodejs-postgres-crud-application/README.md

-# varmtech-task
-CRUD application using Express, React, PostgreSQL
+# CRUD application using Express, React, PostgreSQL

 Steps to run this application in your local machine